Hua-Zhou/svt/README.md

 ## svt function for MATLAB

-svt function is a MATLAB wraper function for singular value thresholding.
+`svt` is a MATLAB wrapper function for singular value thresholding.

 The function is developed by [Cai Li](http://www4.ncsu.edu/~cli9/) and [Hua Zhou](http://hua-zhou.github.io).